ANUcybernetics/panic/README.md

 - **cycle**: a specific cycle of runs starting from an initial prompt (may or may not converge, depending on whether convergence testing is present)

+TODO: some of these I'd like to change, especially _run_ (because it'd be nice to reserve that word for things like "is it running?" rather than this specific sense... perhaps replace that with _prediction_ like replicate does, or perhaps _inference_).

 ## Setup

 We use [asdf](https://asdf-vm.com) for managing tool versions.